Get 10% off camper rentals (June 1 – Sept 30, 2025)

 1. The Laugavegur Trail – Highlands

 Iceland’s most famous hike is popular for a reason.
-Stretching from Laugavegur in the highlands to the hidden valley of Thórsmörk, this is a hike worthy of your bucket-list.
-Along the way you’ll experience the best of Iceland’s incredible highland region, passing gorgeous valleys, colorful mountainsides, glittering glaciers, and sweeping volcanic landscapes.
-Camping out in huts along the way gives you a chance to mingle and share the experience with like-minded adventurers.
+Stretching from Laugavegur in the highlands to the hidden valley of Thórsmörk, this hike is worthy of your bucket list.
+Along the way, you’ll experience the best of Iceland’s incredible highland region, passing gorgeous valleys, colorful mountainsides, glittering glaciers, and sweeping volcanic landscapes.
+Camping out in huts along the way allows you to mingle and share the experience with like-minded adventurers.
 For an added challenge, tack on an extra day to hike over Fimmvörðurháls, the mountain pass that separates Thórsmörk from the small settlement of Skógar in the south.

 Laugavegur Trail Accommodation